Spousal IRA: What it is and how it works

 When you’re out of the workforce to raise children, care for your home, or for any other reason, financial goals like retirement may take a back burner.
 But it’s just as important for you — and possibly even more important — to prioritize retirement savings as it is for those with taxable income.

-Two of the most important predictors of being able to save for a comfortable retirement are consistent contributions and time in the market.
-Investing regularly and letting your money grow for many years will give you the best chance at reaching your retirement goals.
+Two important predictors of being able to save for a comfortable retirement are consistent contributions and time in the market.
+Investing regularly and for many years can help you reach your retirement goals.
 And that includes saving diligently during the years you’re out of the workforce.

 Spousal IRA rules